Itheum/itheumcore-evm/README.md

 [This issue](https://stackoverflow.com/a/57313346) menions something about a temp ban based enfored on a previous tx issue.
 Not sure if it was related to the failed no-gas tx.

 Only way to fix this was to move to another fresh account with STATE ans try and worked fine.

+- **Avalanche deployment error**

+We got an error trying to deply to the Avalanche C-Chain and this was because it had a min gas price requirement of 25000000000.
+This setting was updated in the hardhat config and after this it was good.